telliott99/SimpleView/SimpleView.md

 (or call it through some variation on what we have above).

-Well, that's it for a basic introduction to an app with a custom view in Swift3 using Xcode.
+Well, that's it for this basic introduction.